A STORY THAT BRINGS EVERYONE TOGETHER

-Craig is a world-renowned keynote speaker who delivers inspirational speeches at schools, universities, educational conferences, corporations, and faith-based events.
+Craig is a world-renowned keynote speaker who delivers inspirational messages on various platforms, including schools, universities, educational conferences, corporations, and faith-based gatherings.
 His story has a profound impact, inspiring and motivating audiences from all walks of life.

 Lessons Learned

 As an authority on preventing school violence, Craig shares insights from education leaders and stories of student transformation.
-With over 1,000 interviews and addresses to over a million students nationwide, he has become a trusted voice on the issue.
+With over 1,000 interviews and addresses, reaching over a million students nationwide, he has become a trusted voice on the issue.

 A Unique Perspective

-Having experienced the tragedy of the Columbine High School shooting, Craig brings a unique perspective.
-He connects deeply with youth and provides guidance to those affected by violence, engaging in over 50,000 one-on-one conversations after his talks.
+Having experienced the tragedy of the Columbine High School shooting, Craig brings a unique perspective to his audience.
+He connects deeply with youth and provides guidance to those affected by violence, engaging in over 50,000 one-on-one conversations after his presentations.

 25 Years of Inspiring Change